ton-blockchain/ton/docker/README.md

 fatal error executing command-line queries, skipping the rest
 ```
 it means that the lite-server is up, but the node is not synchronized yet.
-Once the node is syncrhonized, the output of **last** command will be similar to this one:
+Once the node is synchronized, the output of **last** command will be similar to this one:

 ```
 conn ready